 If videos are your preference, you can skip Google altogether and go directly to the YouTube website.
 This ensures that all of the information you receive is in video format.
 You can see when the video was initially published, along with the number of views it has.
-Again, keep in mind to check the sources and confirm they are reputable and up to date.
+Check the sources and confirm they are reputable and up to date.

 Also, once you select a video to watch, you can click on the publisher’s logo, and YouTube will take you to the publisher’s main page.
 You’ll be able to see how many users are subscribed to the channel, links to other videos the publisher uploaded, and, if available, a link to the publisher’s website.
 You can also set the filter based on upload date, view count, and ratings.

-8. Familiarize Yourself With Payroll and Labor Laws
+5. Familiarize Yourself With Payroll & Labor Laws

 When you think of payroll, it’s easy to visualize paychecks and tax calculations, but it encompasses much more than that.
 Even once you learn how to calculate an employee’s check properly, you’ll still be responsible for complying with labor laws set by the DOL and state agencies.
 For instance, the Federal Labor Standards Act (FLSA) regulates the minimum amount you can pay employees, how to pay overtime, and the number of hours that minors are allowed to work.

-Depending on your goals, the best payroll training for you might be as simple as watching free YouTube videos on payroll processing or as challenging as enrolling in an advanced payroll certification course.
-Training for a promotion to payroll manager would be different from training to do payroll for your small business.
+Depending on your goals, the best payroll training for your business might be as simple as watching free YouTube videos on payroll processing or as challenging as enrolling personnel in an advanced payroll certification course.
 It’s important to weigh your options and choose a path that aligns with your goals.